atennert/presentation-template/README.md

   * Swipe gestures (for touch devices): left and right swipe
 * Automatically generated table of contents with linking to slides
 * Page header and footer are not shown on title page
-* Printing style sheet, which removes the fancy stuff, so you can create a 'clean' print version
+* Printing style sheet, which removes the fancy stuff, so it's possible to create a 'clean' print version
 * The slides are referenced by the hash number in the URL.
-You'll see it change when changing the slides.
-It can be used to jump to pages directly.
+It can be used to jump to pages directly

 ## Introduction to writing slides
 It's only necessary to work in the `page__content` element and set title stuff in the footer if you like.